treste91/Great-Place-to-Work-Lists/docs/backend/db_entries.rst

 Lists
 ^^^^^

-The view presenting the available lists.
+This view enables the editing of the available lists.

 .. image:: db_entries_edit_list.png
    :scale: 50 %